yapplejack/ebot/docs/about/why.md

 <hr/>

-### How Useable is it?
+### How useable is it?

 It is getting close to being good.
 My major concerns were a massive installation requirement, lack of collaboration in the refining of the markdown articles, having people learn how to modify markdown with HTML and the webdev background required to modify the website.
-I have found solutions to 3.
+I have found solutions to 3 of these issues.

 <br/>

 I have found an online dev environment called codesandbox that is able to handle everything.
-All you have to do is log in with a github account and you can start editing.
+All you have to do is log in with a github account and you can start editing, no downloads required.

 <br/>